flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 ### LD_LIBRARY_PATH
 This should be set to a ":" separated list of *directories*.

-List the locations to search for shared libraries when executing a program.
+List the locations to search for *shared libraries* when executing a program.
+Many executables these days are incomplete, with the missing pieces supplied by libraries that are assumed to be present on the host computer and that are shared by many other executables.
+To run, the executable needs to find the right versions of the shared pieces on the host computer.

 ### LD_PRELOAD
 This should be set to a ":" separated list of shared object *files*.

+Force one or more shared pieces to be loaded before anything else is.
+This allows you to override some very basic functionality.
 Very powerful.
 Very dangerous.
 Can be used, for example, to swap out one memory allocation scheme for another.

 ### PYTHONPATH
 This should be set to a ":" separated list of *directories*.